 have a major impact on American Polo: the annual summer polo school at the University of Virginia, the evolution of the Polo Museum and Hall of Fame, and the umpire training program.

 The PTF was an original sponsor and partner on the development of a summer polo school at the Virginia Polo Center in Charlottesville, Virginia.
 The PTF remained a partner until their initial investment was recouped when it was determined that their financial aid would no longer be necessary.
 A young instructor named Rege Ludwig was hired to teach this clinic.
 Using this clinic as a springboard, Ludwig has become world famous for his polo teaching and coaching abilities.
-The PTF camp at Brushy Creek Ranch in Burleson, Texas evolved from this model.
+The PTF camp conducted at Brushy Creek Ranch in Burleson, Texas from the mid 90’s through 2010 evolved from this model.

 The second project in which the PTF was an early partner evolved into the Polo Museum and Hall of Fame.
 This organization actually began as a Hall of Fame Committee within the Polo Training Foundation.
 When enough contributions had been accumulated to start the museum it was determined that the museum mission was separate from the training mission and the Polo Museum and Hall of Fame formed their own entity.
 Now there will forever be a museum to document the history of the sport.